Svanteberg/Virtual-EEG-electrodes/Environments/README.md

 # Environments

-The code have been tested on several computers and their respective environment are provided in the yml-files.
+The code has been tested on several computers and their respective environment are provided in the yml-files.

 ### Computer 1